Orange Acupuncture Treatment

 The feeling is often described as relieving, relaxing, and even enjoyable, not unlike a deep massage.

 The needles are extremely fine so insertion does not give the same sharpness or “sting” that an injection or blood test does.
-It’s rare for patients to experience any discomfort from acupuncture, and thanks to the fineness of the needles, it’s more common to barely feel them at all.
+There may be a mild discomfort experienced from acupuncture, but thanks to the fineness of the needles, it’s more common to barely feel them at all.

-Electro-acupuncture is an excellent enhancement to traditional methods and Dr Chris Booth uses it regularly at our Clinic in Orange
+Electro-acupuncture is an excellent enhancement to traditional methods and Dr Chris Booth uses it regularly at his clinics in both Orange and Bathurst.

-This treatment is used mainly to treat pain, musculoskeletal and neurological disorders and involves passing a mild electrical current between two needles.
-It’s particularly good at improving blood circulation, making it quite versatile.
+This treatment is used mainly to treat pain and musculoskeletal disorders and involves passing a mild electrical current between two needles.

-For effective acupuncture treatment services in Orange, make an appointment with Christopher Booth today.
+For acupuncture treatment services in Orange or Bathurst, make an appointment with Christopher Booth today.
 Call (02) 6361 9069 or contact us online.